- Among the best places to see and explore near Piraeus Port are Kastella, Mikrolimano, Pasalimani, and Marina Zea.

 Yet, beyond the ferries and naval ships lies a region rich in architecture, archaeology, and culinary delights.

 Whether Piraeus is a shortstop on your cruise or a day of adventure during your stay in Athens, this historical setting, with its eclectic mix of old and new, has a little something for everyone.

-The most beautiful area of Piraeus is undoubtedly the neighborhood of Kastella.
+The most beautiful area of Piraeus, and within walking distance from the port, is undoubtedly the neighborhood of Kastella.

 With its mixture of 19th-century mansions, winding streets, and striking views across the Saronic Gulf, it is a quiet respite from the hustle and bustle of the commercial port.

 On the hills of Kastela sits the picturesque church of Profitis Ilias (Prophet Elijah), which boasts a stunning view over the whole of Piraeus and the greater city of Athens.